How to protect yourself from malware and phishing attacks

 2. Use a phone or secure websites to enter information

 When asked to enter personal information check the status bar of your web browser for a lock icon, or check the web address in the bar starts with https://.
-Also check the domain to check that it’s right i.e. no spelling mistakes or unnecessary hyphens.
+Also, check that the domain is right (no spelling mistakes or unnecessary hyphens).

 3. Be wary of links and downloads

 When opening web pages or emails you should only really be opening attachments or downloads when you are expecting them, even if you know the sender.

 Email is quite a simple technology and is often targeted during attacks.
 You just don’t know who could gain access to your emails, either in your mailbox, whilst travelling over the internet, or in the recipient’s inbox.

 5. Watch out when links in emails which ask for personal information

 The best way to get a target to enter sensitive information is to send an email which looks exactly like an email from that company.
 It’s very unlikely that these organisations would ask for sensitive information from within an email, so pick up the phone, call the company and check.